dawanda/cartograph/README.md

 ## Why?

 Web apps frequently need to initialize client-side JavaScript on a per-page basis.
-Initializing stuff with inline JavaScript works for small applications, but when they grow larger id does not scale: there is no single place responsible for setting up the state. `Cartograph` comes to the rescue, providing a simple and barebone routing logic matching URL paths to JavaScript functions, so you can run code depending on the current URL.
+Initializing stuff with inline JavaScript works for small applications, but when they grow larger it does not scale: there is no single place responsible for setting up the state. `Cartograph` comes to the rescue, providing a simple and barebone routing logic matching URL paths to JavaScript functions, so you can run code depending on the current URL.
 It has a clean and readable DSL with support for named URL parameters and splats.
 All in a microscopic framework of less than 3Kb of code.

 ## Example Usage